-Students with an interest in casino operations and management can now learn directly in the Dennis Gomes Memorial Casino Training Lab, made possible in part by generous donations from Bally Technologies, Association of Gaming Equipment Manufacturers and Tropicana Atlantic City.
+Students with an interest in casino operations and management can now learn directly in the Dennis Gomes Memorial Casino Training Lab, made possible in part by generous donations from Scientific Games, Konami, Association of Gaming Equipment Manufacturers, KGM Gaming and Tropicana Atlantic City.

 The casino training lab offers students a live operational experience of slot machine protocols and mock customer interactions in a real-time learning atmosphere.
 Going beyond the standard text books and field trips, the slot machines enable students to study the operational elements of electronic gaming equipment.

 The casino management program is designed to expose students to the unique operating conditions and management challenges associated with the operation of a casino.
 Courses include discussions of gaming legislation, electronic boards, slot validations systems, slot communication systems, player tracking, preventative maintenance and general troubleshooting of slot machine problems.
 Students also gain hands-on experience through cooperative education opportunities at major industry establishments.

 The slot machines were installed in Drexel’s Paul Peck Problem-Solving Building (101 N. 33rd St.) in April 2014, making Drexel the first university on the East Coast to provide on-site casino gaming equipment for educational purposes.

 The machines do not accept currency and are subject to all of the rules and regulations that apply to casinos, including 24-hour surveillance and notification of the Pennsylvania Gaming Control Board’s Enforcement Agency of every use.
 When not in use by casino management classes, the machines are locked down.